MicrosoftDocs/well-architected/well-architected/devops/automation-infrastructure.md

 ## Categories of IaC tooling

 You can use many declarative infrastructure deployment technologies with Azure.
-These fall into two main categories.
+Deployment technologies fall into two main categories.

 * **Imperative IaC** involves writing scripts in a language like Bash, PowerShell, C# script files, or Python.
 These programmatically execute a series of steps to create or modify your resources.
 When using imperative deployments, it is up to you to manage things like dependency sequencing, error control, and resource updates.
 * **Declarative IaC** involves writing a definition of how you want your environment to look; the tooling then figures out how to make this happen by inspecting your current state, comparing it to the target state you've requested, and applying the differences.
 [There's a good discussion of imperative and declarative IaC here.](/learn/modules/azure-well-architected-operational-excellence/4-use-automation-to-reduce-effort-and-error)